 Proto-Bulgarish Place Names in Eastern Europe

-In general, if we consider each place name separately, then an element of random coincidence remains always in case of absence of a good correspondence to local conditions.
+In general, if we consider each place name separately, then an element of random coincidence remains always in case of the absence of good correspondence to local conditions.
 Particularly isolated toponyms can be often doubtful, while we can confidently talk about the stay of the Bulgars where place names form clusters or chains marking the ways of their migrations.
-It should be noted that random coincidences have unsystematic nature and therefore do not distort the picture of the placement of certain groups of toponyms when they are numerous, and even more when they can be associated with certain archaeological cultures.
+It should be noted that random coincidences have an unsystematic nature and therefore do not distort the picture of the placement of certain groups of toponyms when they are numerous, and even more when they can be associated with certain archaeological cultures.

 Among the clusters of toponyms of Bulgarish origin are present those that directly indicate the Chuvash ethnicity of the inhabitants of some settlements: